 With Paul Sinfield also unavailable, George Fletcher comes onto the bench as a prop replacement.
 Clem McDowell pulled a hamstring during the warm-up last weekend, so Danny Lester is also on the

 Sheffield said of Keighley’s league schedule: “As Dave Lister commented the other week, we need to win our last six, so it is one down and five to go as we aim to reach the play-offs.

 “We should win at YMCA but only if our attitude is right.

 “If our attitude is wrong, then anything could happen.

 “But other teams around us are going to drop points as they have to play each other.”

-Keighley’s 46-29 victory at home to Pontefract last Saturday brought a welcome five league points after their nightmarish afternoon the previous weekend when they controversially lost 18-17 at home to Bridlington.
+Keighley’s 46-29 victory at home to Pontefract last Saturday brought a welcome five league points after their nightmarish afternoon the previous weekend when they controversially lost 18-17 at home

 Sheffield said: “The players had a good chat last Thursday night with Dave (Lister), Kevin (Young) and Tim (Brunskill) and it was very positive.

 “But we know that our promotion not only depends on us winning our last six matches but also on other results going our way – but it is possible.